 When I laid out my yoga mat and sat on the bright red meditation cushions they provide, I felt my body sigh in relief.
-I am always better with guided meditation (though I’m trying to be better with sitting in silence these days – it’s hard), so I feel this is a good place for beginners as its a very accessible meditation practice with very clear instruction.
+Personally, I’m always better with guided meditation, so I feel this is a good place for beginners.
+It’s a very accessible meditation practice with clear instruction.
 You will leave feeling so much lighter.
-I also left feeling much more inspired and motivated for the rest of my day – even to get back through that darned snow again!
+I also left feeling way more inspired and motivated for the rest of my day — even to get back through that darned snow again!
 One thing I meant to do was ask the Oracle a question, but that will have to be for next time.

-I have passed by Bodhi Meditation many times while in a car, and have always wondered what the deal was.
-I also had the silly misleading thought that I needed to be Buddhist in order to go in; but as previously stated, that was silly.
+I’ve passed by Bodhi Meditation many times while in a car, and always wondered what the deal was.
+I also thought that I needed to be Buddhist in order to go in.
 One only needs to be curious, and everyone is welcome.

 Bodhi Meditation Vancouver is located at 7740 Alderbridge Way in Richmond, BC.
 It is accessible via the Canada Line, and then a short walk away.
 They have weekly group meditation sessions and host several retreats throughout the year.
-Bhodi is a mostly volunteer run organizations and they also have a store that sells lovely prayer beads and Buddha statues.
+Bhodi is a mostly volunteer-run organization, and they also have a store that sells lovely prayer beads and Buddha statues.

 Their next free open house is on Saturday, May 6, and I highly recommend it!
 Visit their website for more info.